What Not To Do During Implantation?

 What not to do during implantation

-Clearly, implantation is a key step in the process of pregnancy, and it’s important to make sure that your implantation is successful
+Clearly, implantation is a key step in the process of pregnancy, and it’s vital to ensure your implantation is successful

-But, there are things that you can avoid during your implantation window to set your body up to be in a healthier place and to get that positive pregnancy test.
+However, you can avoid things during your implantation window to set your body up to be healthier and get that positive pregnancy test.

 Ovulation is the magical time of a woman’s cycle in which she releases an egg from her ovary.
-And the egg hangs out in the fallopian tubes waiting for sperm to find their way to her.
+And the egg then hangs out in the fallopian tubes, waiting for sperm to find their way to her.

-If the egg and sperm meet, then they join to form a happy, fertilized embryo.
+If the egg and sperm meet, they join to form a happy, fertilized embryo.

 The fertilized egg starts her work and divides in half over and over and over to become a blastocyst.
 And while doing so, she makes her way down the fallopian tube to form a tissue called the trophoblast, which sits around the fertilized egg.